SAP-archive/docs/concepts/nlp_lexic/entity.md

 ![keys](https://cdn.cai.tools.sap/man/nlp-lexic/new_custom_key_2.png)

-An enrichment must be a [valid JSON value](https://www.json.org/)
+An enrichment value must be a [valid JSON value](https://www.json.org/)

 Keys are language independent while enrichments are language dependent.
+Eg: you create a key "price", it will always be present in your JSON in all language.
+If you doesn't define enrichment for this key, null will be sent, like  `{ "price": null }`

 ### Specific enrichment